moonrepo/dev/packages/eslint-config/README.md

   [react-perf](https://www.npmjs.com/package/eslint-plugin-react-perf), and
   [jsx-a11y](https://www.npmjs.com/package/eslint-plugin-jsx-a11y) plugins.
   - Only applies to `*.tsx` files and also extends the `browser` preset.
-  - Enables automatic JSX runtime if root `react` version is 17+.
+  - Enables automatic JSX runtime if `react` version is 17+.

 ## Features